Community Fibre Broadband Review (Updated June 2026)

 By The Numbers

-Community Fibre still pitches itself as London’s fastest broadband, and that is the core of the appeal.
+Community Fibre still pitches itself as one of London’s fastest broadband providers, and that is the core of the appeal.
 It combines very high top-end speeds, symmetrical performance and a network that does not feel weighed down by legacy infrastructure in the way older broadband products often do.

 Top Alternatives